smugg99/Open-Key-Finder/README.md

 	```

 4. Create venv file with your github cookie

-	You can get the login cookie by going to the dev tools on your browser then
-	Application>Cookies>https://github.com and search for something like "user_session"
+	### You can get the login cookie by going to the dev tools on your browser then: Application>Cookies>https://github.com and search for something like "user_session"

 	```shell
 	touch .env